Proloy-Bhaduri/Hello-Java/README.md

 </html>

-* If you are using Command Line or Terminal use the below format to compile and run
+* If you are using Command Line or Terminal use the below format to compile and run.

 * To Compile the program
 ```markdown